A Witch's Love at the End of the World

 A Witch's Love at the End of the World (世界の終わりと魔女の恋, Sekai no Owari to Majo no Koi) is a Japanese yuri manga written and illustrated by Kujira.
-A Witch’s Love at the End of the World was serialized in Comic It from 2018 to 2020 and was collected into three bound volumes.
-It was licensed for an English-language release by Yen Press in 2020.
+It was serialized in Kadokawa Corporation's Comic It web magazine from October 2018 to 2020.
+It was collected into three tankōbon volumes.

 Plot

 Alice, a magical prodigy, attends a secret school for witches.
 Her mysterious academy trains young witches with the aim to use their magic against those who used witched only as tools.
 Alice has lived her life by this goal but soon finds there may be more outside the academy's rule when Mari, a magic-less human, enters the school.